Truinto/ONI-Modloader-SimpleMods/src/PipedEverything/README.md

 ### Notes
 * Filter accepts the string 'Solid', 'Liquid', and 'Gas' for ports; this will process any element of that type
 * OriginalPort makes the config apply to an original port.
 Usually set it to 'Utility'.
 Set to 'Extra1' to 'Extra4' for extra ports (e.g. filters/warp).
 You cannot change its color.
+* If StorageCapacity is positive infinity, then the storage capacity will not be expanded.
+And the storage is only considered full, if all capacity is exhausted.